RutexOrg/DiscordFileStorage/README.md

 3. Half-working SSL support.
 You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some problems which i dont know how to fix for the moment.
 But if you dont care much about targeted intercetion of your data, you can use it. \
 Will do some work in the future to fix this.

-4. Half working encryption support.
-You can use it, but you have to be aware of potential security issues, since im not experienced in cryptography and i cant guarantee that it will be secure.
-But for now it looks like its working pretty stable.

-5. Not all webdav clients are working as expected.
+4. Not all webdav clients are working as expected.
 Will do some work in the future to fix this.

 # Contributing